Older woman sitting on her bed clutching her temples while looking overwhelmed

 "I smacked my head into a cabinet door.
 It gave me pause for half a minute, but nothing more.

-A day later I had an episode of vertigo.
-As the day continued, I had more episodes.
 The room would spin.
 I would have to reach out with both arms to steady myself, or I would tip over.
-It was alarming!
-Complicating things was the nausea and waves of unbalance."

 What causes vertigo?

-Vertigo can have psychological causes.
+Vertigo can have some surprising causes.

 For 37-40% of those experiencing dizziness, a psychological condition like anxiety, depression, or somatic symptom disorder can be the cause.